 The interest rate swaps are measured at fair value which is determined using valuation techniques that utilise observable inputs.
 The key inputs used in valuing the derivatives are forward interest rates.

 19 Parent and ultimate parent undertaking

-3 ED Holdings Limited is ultimately owned by the 3 ED consortium which consists of Dalmore Capital Limited (previously JLIF (GP) Limited), Aberdeen Infrastructure (No.3) Limited, and Semperian PPP Investment Partners No.2 Limited.
+At 31 March 2021, the company was owned by the 3 ED consortium which consists of Dalmore Capital Limited, Aberdeen Infrastructure (No.3) Limited, and Semperian PPP Investment Partners No.2 Limited.